 Summarizes the fundamental knowledge relating to the field of fire prevention.
 Students learn the history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education.
 Three lecture.
-Both fall and spring semester; DBN.
+Fall semester.